MicrosoftDocs/microsoft-365-community/Community/why-m365-adoption-projects-fail.md

 ## intro about the challenge:

+We see a lot of challenges when it comes to the *people part* of Microsoft 365.
+We heard it all before: Digitalization is 80% about people and 20% about tech.
+But what does that mean exactly?
+How can we face that challenge and why is it so hard to let people love software?
+Because Microsoft 365 is not *just* a software - it's an approach to change the way we work, because it reflects some principles which we will need in the future.
+We know already, that

-* adoption is hard because people don't understand WHY they need to change their working behavior
+* adoption is hard because people don't understand WHY they need to change their working behavior.
+Without this why they resist change or only change superficially; they don't stay curious and they don't adapt the evergreen approach.
-* to simply explain it would be to increase productivity, is not enough, it doesn't connect nor does it reflect their beliefs
+* simply explaining Microsoft 365 would increase productivity, is not enough, because statements like that don't sell anymore.
+They don't connect to people's experiences nor do they reflect their beliefs.
+In fact, people easily confuse being productive (adding value in a meaningful way) with being busy (fulfilling tasks rather chaotically and under time pressure) so that *increase productivity* is rather perceived as putting even more pressure on them.
-* without a shared vision/common understanding, we will only scratch the surface of what M 365 could do in an organization
+* without a shared vision and common understanding, we will only scratch the surface of what Microsoft 365 could do in an organization.

 ## VUCA
 The necessity of understanding the real challenge isn't acutally that new: In the 90's the term VUCA was invented by the US military to describe our modern world and the challenges any organization (not only the military) was facing.
 This acronym describes a world, in which change becomes a new constant, so planability and consistency are not the factors to describe current markets and environments for organizations.

 ### Volatility

 The world is changing faster than ever before BUT the world will never change as slowly as it is right now.
 New challenges, competitors and different unpredictable factors are something we have to deal with.
 That means, that long term planning and the reliability of this planning won't be sufficient for modern organizations.

 ### Uncertainty

 Predictability and calculability of events are rapidly decreasing, forecasts and experiences from the past as a basis for shaping the future are losing their validity and relevance.
 Just look at how quickly and comprehensively Covid19 has changed the way we are working right now.
 Do we have to say more?

 ### Complexity